atecon/season_plot/src/season_plot_help.md

 This package computes and depicts a time-series across sub-periods, also called a Buys-Ballot plot.
 For instance, if one has a quarterly time-series one can plot the dynamics of each quarter across years.
 Vice versa, you may also be interested in plotting the dynamics of each year's quarter.

-Note, you may also try the user-written gretl package "buys_ballot" written by Ignacio Diaz-Emparanza and Riccardo (Jack) Lucchetti.
-It essentially shares similar features but does not support all frequency combinations.

 You can also call the functionalities via the **GUI menu** "View -> Graph specified vars -> Season Plot".

 Please ask questions and report bugs on the gretl mailing list if possible.
 Alternatively, create an issue ticket on the github repo (see below).